flame-engine/flame/doc/util.md

 ### Color

 Methods:
- - `darken`: Darken the shade of the color by the an amount between 0 to 1.
+ - `darken`: Darken the shade of the color by an amount between 0 to 1.
  - `brighten`: Brighten the shade of the color by the an amount between 0 to 1.

 ### Image